PaddseL/catenax-ev.github.io/docs/standards/CX-0135-CompanyCertificateManagement/CX-0135-CompanyCertificateManagement.md

 | cx-taxo:CCMAPI | cx-taxo:CompanyCertificateDistributorApi | 3.0         | Offers *Certificate Provider API* for the Certificate Consumer to [request](#2111-company-certificate-request) certificates and send [feedback](#2113-company-certificate-feedback) for provided certificates. |
 | cx-taxo:CCMAPI | cx-taxo:CompanyCertificateReceiverApi    | 3.0         | Offers *Certificate Consumer API* for the Certificate Provider to [push](#2112-company-certificate-push) certificates to the Certificate Consumer.                                                             |

+>**Additional context**:
+> The reasoning behind two API assets is that for the certificate distributor and the certificate receiver role different usage policies may apply.
+> This ensures that there is a clear separation between the two roles.

 There **MUST** only be one unique asset per API (subject and version) across all connectors of one BPNL.

 *Example*: it is possible to have these assets available next to one-another: